 Level 1: Spec-First

-Spec-first development means the specification is written before implementation begins.
+Spec-first development means writing the specification before implementation begins.
 The spec is an input artifact that enables parallel development, but drift between spec and implementation accumulates over time without structural prevention.

 How it works: Teams write an OpenAPI YAML, Protocol Buffer definition, or structured Markdown spec before writing code.
 Consumer teams develop against mock servers generated from the spec while the provider team builds the real implementation.

 Named example: Stripe maintains a Stripe OpenAPI with versioned spec files in JSON and YAML.
-Per Stripe docs: "developers of third-party SDKs and custom Stripe clients powered by the OpenAPI specifications in stripe/openapi can use the unified files to drive their code generation."
+Per Stripe docs, developers of third-party SDKs and custom Stripe clients can generate code from the unified v1 and v2 specification files.

-Core tradeoff: Spec-first provides high parallelism benefits, consumers develop before providers ship, but carries high drift risk because there is no automated enforcement of spec-code parity.
+Core tradeoff: Spec-first provides high parallelism (consumers develop before providers ship) but carries high drift risk because nothing automatically enforces spec-code parity.
 Enforcement is social and manual.

 Level 2: Spec-Anchored